Chloroclystis coloptila

 Chloroclystis coloptila is a moth in the family Geometridae.
-It is found on the Marquesas Archipelago.
+It is found in the Marquesas Archipelago where it occurs on several islands (Nuku Hiva, Eiao, Ua Pou, and Hiva Oa) from low altitudes to 3960 ft above sea level.

 Description

 The species is 13–17 mm long and have coneless face which is V-shaped and is black in colour.
 Pedipalp is 2 mm long and is longer in females then in males.